Oxygen Isotope Ratios in Hydrogen-Deficient Carbon Stars: A Correlation with Effective Temperature and Implications for White Dwarf Merger Outcomes: Abundance Analysis

 The difference in C/He ratio we are observing between the RCB stars and the dLHdC stars may be related to a difference in the formation scenario.
 Both of them are expected to originate from WD mergers, but accumulating evidences show that RCB and dLHdC stars could be formed by different WD systems in term of total mass and mass ratios \citep{tisserand2022, Crawford2024}.

+{Lastly, we are also able to estimate the carbon abundance from C~I lines (A(C)* in Table \ref{tab:results}) that are visible in the spectra of all the dLHdC stars in our sample but missing from the RCBs (likely due to a combination of lower carbon abundances and their cooler temperatures favoring C$_2$ formation).
+We found these to be systematically lower than the values obtained using C$_2$ lines, with the difference ranging from -0.42 to -0.13 with an average value of -0.23.
+We note that the uncertainties on these differences are up to 0.2 -- 0.3 dex, so all the stars appear to be consistent with each other.
+This appears to disagree with the results reported by \citet{Hema2012}, who observed the C$_2$ abundances to be lower than C~I for warm RCB stars using optical spectra.
+This discrepancy could again be related to a variation of the `carbon problem' with effective temperature and/or wavelength.}

-An expanded set of models with a grid of input carbon abundances is required to quantify the extent of the carbon problem with C$_2$ lines.
+An expanded set of models with a grid of input carbon abundances is required to quantify the extent of the carbon problem with C$_2$ lines{, and verify the hypothesis that the differences in the C/He ratios of RCB and dLHdC stars could be related to their formation scenarios}.
 As the main focus of our study is oxygen isotope ratios, we leave this analysis for a future study and report the carbon abundances derived with our current models in Table 4.